The Baltimore area is experiencing record low temps and the threat of more than a foot of snow. You want hot water. And you want your home safe.

 Adjusting the temp on a gas water heater is easy, it’s just a knob.
 But an electric water heater means playing around with 240 volts of electricity.
 Hot water isn’t worth dying for!
 Call us and let us help.

 It may not simply be the cold weather that’s making water temps lower.
-So instead of adjusting thermostat, you may want to inspect the appliance to see if there is any buildup of sediment.
-You can also get a jacket for your water heater to keep temps consistent, and you may want to insulate the pipes.
+So instead of adjusting the thermostat, you may want to inspect the appliance to see if there is any buildup of sediment.
+Flushing your water heater will extend the life of the unit and make heating your water more energy efficient.
+New water heaters are very well insulated from the factory.
+An older water heater might enjoy more energy efficiency by adding an insulated jacket.

 If you can’t be bothered with any of that because you’re too busy or other things are more pressing, why not call the experts at Speedy Water Heaters?
-With Speedy, you’ll never overpay, so call today!
+Call today!